TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/Basics.rst

 .. note::
     If you are using a non-composer based installation, the location is `typo3conf/sites/`.
-    In the future this folder can (and should) be used for more files like Fluid templates, and Backend layouts.
+    In the future this folder can (and should) be used for more files like `Fluid`:pn: templates, and Backend layouts.

 .. hint::
     Add this folder to your version control.